StachuDotNet/dark-docs/docs/contributing/general-concepts.md

 engine to the display in the editor.
 If an ID is duplicated by accident, the editor will act weirdly, but the program will work fine.

-`FluidPattern.ml` and `FluidExpression.ml` also contain functions for changing patterns and expressions easily, either by changing the by ID or by traversing across the entire structure.
+`FluidPattern.res` and `FluidExpression.res` also contain functions for changing patterns and expressions easily, either by changing the by ID or by traversing across the entire structure.
 Traversing the structure is generally pretty fast.